bacoor-hb/sdk-passkeyring/README.md

 ```

 ## Trigger the modal
-> For version < 2.6.0 you need add `<passkey-provider />` to your html file,for version ≥ 2.6.0 then you does not need anything else, remove it if you added it
+> For version < 2.6.0 you need add `<passkey-provider />` to your html file, for version ≥ 2.6.0 then you does not need anything else, remove it if you added it

 > Full html file at this example at [/index.html](index.html)